Hongjie (Tony) Fang 方泓杰

 ICRA, 2024

-paper / project page / bibtex
+paper / project page / X

 Develop AirExo, a low-cost, adaptable, and portable dual-arm exoskeleton, for joint-level teleoperation and demonstration collection.
 Further leverage AirExo for learning with cheap demonstrations in the wild to improve sample efficiency and robustness of the policy.